wso2/docs-is/en/identity-server/next/docs/guides/applications/register-a-fapi-compliant-app.md

 - **Support for certificate bound access tokens** - Enhance security of tokens by associating the access token with the user’s public key.

-- **Support for pairwise subject identifiers** - Generate a unique identifier for a user for each client user combination so that the user cannot be tracked across multiple services based on a single identifier.
+- **Support for pairwise subject identifiers** - Generate a unique identifier for a user for each client-user combination so that the user cannot be tracked across multiple services based on a single identifier.

-- **Support for FAPI compliant additional object validations**.
+- **Support for FAPI compliant additional request object validations**.
     - Mandate the authorization request object to be passed via the `request` or the `request_uri` parameter.

-    - Pushed authorization requests (PAR) must send the PKCE code in the S256 code challenge method.
+    - Pushed authorization requests (PAR) must send the PKCE code with the S256 code challenge method.

     - The request object must contain the following mandatory fields.
         - nbf